Si Jenks

 Si Jenks (born Howard Hansell Jenkins; September 23, 1876 – January 6, 1970) was an American actor.
-With a career spanning nearly two decades in vaudeville and films, he was involved in 224 films.

-His best known appearances includes The Village Blacksmith, The Rider of the Law, Oregon Trail, The Cowboy Star, Zorro's Black Whip and The Great Train Robbery.
+He was involved in 224 films in a career spanning nearly two decades in vaudeville and films.
+His best known appearances include The Village Blacksmith, The Rider of the Law, Oregon Trail, The Cowboy Star, Zorro's Black Whip and The Great Train Robbery.

 Early life

-Jenks was born in Norristown, Pennsylvania on September 23, 1876 to parents John and Catherine Jenkins.
+Jenks was born in Norristown, Pennsylvania on September 23, 1876, to parents John and Catherine Jenkins.
 As a young boy, Jenks would enjoy watching his local champion baseball team.
 On one occasion, he was summoned to act as umpire after the crowd grew dissatisfied with the person who had been appointed to adjudge the game.
 Jenks accepted the challenge "with boyish alacrity", surrendering his seat on a soapbox and ultimately was accepted by the audience with his decision making.

 From April 1898 to October 1898, he served in the National Guard of the United States as a reserve volunteer.

 Career

-Jenks began his career sometime around the early 1890s in theatre, having ran away from home and joined Diamond Jack's medicine show in Norristown, Pennsylvania.
+Jenks began his career sometime around the early 1890s in theatre, having run away from home and joined Diamond Jack's medicine show in Norristown, Pennsylvania.
 He later travelled over the United States with circuses and was associated with Professor Gleason, a noted horse trainer of that time.
 He was a comedian with the 101 ranch in 1908 and later travelled with them to Mexico.

 He found early success on a Broadway theatre production of Get Rich Quick Wallingford, playing the role of the rube bus driver for 55 weeks.
 Jenks later moved into Hollywood films and took vaudeville roles in movie comedies from around 1921.
 In 1924, he commented that his work as a comedian was "the hardest work in the world", having experienced dislocated knees, nearly being blinded by stage lights and having paint thrown at him.

 During the 1930s, he performed in films such as Naughty Marietta, Stand Up and Cheer! and Fighting Shadows.